christophertacon/Blog/tools-pelican/content/D3/d3_blog.md

 <h1>Tutorial</h1>
 In this tutorial, we will generate a exemplary scatter-plot for introducing the d3.js-package Bokeh in Python.
+You can download the tutorial instructions <a href="https://bitbucket.org/Bruno_Soriano/computationalmodelling.bitbucket.org/raw/401bc9b95d32558f0841edb649e82d69ad811a0e/tools-pelican/content/D3/handout.pdf"> here</a>.

 For doing the tutorial, you need to download and import the appliance for a virtual machine (ubuntu).
 After starting, you can login with: